skiptools/skip-ffi/README.md

 library to simulate Swift types like `Swift.OpaquePointer` as `com.sun.jna.Pointer` pointer references, and implements `Swift.withUnsafeMutablePointer` using a `com.sun.jna.ptr.PointerByReference` on the Java side.

-This capability is used by Skip frameworks like [SkipScript](https://source.skip.tools/skip-script) to provide a unified API to underlying native C APIs on both Darwin and Android.
+This capability is used by Skip frameworks like [SkipSQL](https://source.skip.tools/skip-sql) and [SkipScript](https://source.skip.tools/skip-script) to provide a unified API to underlying native C APIs on both Darwin and Android.

 ## Example